ZeroniaServer/RocketRidersWiki/gamemodes/chase.md

 nav_order: 5
 ---
 **Chase Mode**
 ---

 **Chase Mode** is a free-for-all racing-style gamemode that is only available in public world downloads.
 In essence, it is a racing game with a highly explosive twist!

 ---
 ## Teams
-Unlike the other gamemodes, in Chase Mode, all players are put on the Blue team.
+Unlike the other gamemodes, in **Chase Mode**, all players are put on the Blue team.
 This gamemode is a free-for-all, and friendly fire is enabled and encouraged.

 ---
 ## Objective